 Saúl Jiménez-Sandoval image by Fresno State

-Jiménez-Sandoval joined the Fresno State faculty in 2000, serving as a professor of Spanish and Portuguese, coordinator of the Spanish master of arts, chair of the Department of Modern and Classical Languages and Literatures, interim associate dean of the College of Arts and Humanities and dean of the College of Arts and Humanities.
+Jiménez-Sandoval first joined the Fresno State faculty in 2000 and served in a number of positions including coordinator of the chair of the Department of Modern and Classical Languages and Literatures, interim associate dean of the College of Arts and Humanities, dean of the College of Arts and Humanities and provost.

 He holds a Ph.D. in Spanish and Portuguese literatures University of California, Irvine, as well as various certificates from Cornell University and school in Madrid, Spain and Lisbon, Portugal.

 Originally from Mexico, Jiménez-Sandoval moved to Fowler at a young age where his family ran a family farm.
 He has two sons, Arion and Leo, with his wife Mariana Anagnostopoulos, who is a member of the Fresno State philosophy department.